zaphosting/docs/docs/fivem-qbcore-useful-commands.md

 * /giveitem - gives item to a player
 * /randomitems - gives random items to a player

-### Lapraces

-* /cancelrace - cancel the current race
-* /togglesetup - turn on or off race setup

 ### Mechanicjob

-* /setvehiclestatus - sets the vehicles status
 * /setmechanic - give someone the mechanic job
 * /firemechanic - fire a mechanic